-Introduction 2

-How a brain tumour is treated 2
+Introduction 2 How a brain tumour is treated 2 Radiotherapy What is it?

-Radiotherapy 4

-• What is radiotherapy 4

 Should I have radiotherapy?

-How does radiotherapy work 4

-Fractionated radiotherapy 6

-• What is it?

-• Types of fractionated radiotherapy

-How is fractionated radiotherapy given?

-Side effects of fractionated radiotherapy TI

-Stereotactic radiotherapy (SRT or FSRT)

-• What is it?
-13

-Stereotactic radiosurgery (SRS) 13

-• What is it?

-What are the differences between Gamma Knife

-and CyberKnife?

-How is Gamma Knife delivered?Which patients can radiosurgery benefit?

-Side effects of radiosurgery

-Accessing radiosurgery

-• What is it?

-• Which patients can benefit from proton beam therapy?

-• Is it effective?

-Useful resources and links 20

-Glossary 22

-Resources used 36
+How does radiotherapy work?
+Fractionated radiotherapy What is it?
+Types of fractionated radiotherapy How is fractionated radiotherapy planned?
+6 7 How is fractionated radiotherapy delivered?
+11 Stereotactic radiotherapy (SRT or FSRT) What is it?
+Stereotactic radiosurgery (SRS) What is it?
+What are the differences between Gamma Knife and CyberKnife?
+How is Gamma Knife delivered?
+Which patients can radiosurgery benefit?
+Side effects of radiosurgery Accessing radiosurgery 13 13 14 15 17 Proton beam therapy What is it?
+Which patients can benefit from proton beam therapy?
+Is it effective?
+18 18 Useful resources and links 20 Glossary 22 Resources used 36